Chart Color Schemes

 The level of residential development activity in Rochedale - Burbank was found to be higher than 90% of real estate markets across the country

-Rochedale-Burbank has seen approximately 261 new home approvals annually.
-Over the past five financial years, from FY21 to FY25, around 1,307 homes were approved, with an additional 44 approved in FY26 so far.
-Each dwelling built, on average, attracted three new residents over these five years, indicating strong demand that supports property values.
+Rochedale - Burbank has seen approximately 261 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 1,307 homes were approved, with a further 55 approved so far in FY-26.
+On average, each dwelling built over these years has resulted in an increase of three new residents per year, indicating strong demand that supports property values.

-The average construction cost of new homes was $411,000, which is moderately higher than regional levels, suggesting a focus on quality construction.
-This financial year has seen $163.4 million in commercial approvals, reflecting robust local business investment.
-Compared to Greater Brisbane, Rochedale-Burbank has 263.0% more construction activity per person, indicating strong developer confidence in the location.
-The new building activity comprises 45.0% detached houses and 55.0% attached dwellings, a shift from the area's current housing composition of 92.0% houses.
-This trend reflects decreasing developable sites and changing lifestyles requiring more diverse housing options.
-The location has approximately 50 people per dwelling approval, suggesting an expanding market.
-Population forecasts indicate Rochedale-Burbank will gain around 5,196 residents by 2041.
+The average construction cost value for new homes is $411,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
+This financial year alone, there have been $163.4 million in commercial approvals registered, reflecting robust local business investment.
+Compared to Greater Brisbane, Rochedale - Burbank has 263.0% more construction activity per person, offering buyers ample choice and indicating strong developer confidence in the location.
+The new building activity shows a trend towards denser development, with 45.0% detached houses and 55.0% attached dwellings.
+This shift from the area's existing housing composition (currently 92.0% houses) reflects decreasing availability of developable sites and changing lifestyles that require more diverse and affordable housing options.
+With approximately 50 people per dwelling approval, Rochedale - Burbank is expanding its market.
+According to AreaSearch's latest quarterly estimate, the location is forecasted to gain 5,279 residents by 2041.

 Frequently Asked Questions - Development